pantherp19/dev-overflow/README.md

 ---

+---

-# Setting Up `next-themes` in a `Next.js` Project
+# 9. Setting Up `next-themes` in a `Next.js` Project

-## Step 1: `next-themes` is a library for managing themes in `Next.js`, enabling features like dark mode or custom themes with minimal setup.
+`next-themes` is a library for managing themes in `Next.js`, enabling features like dark mode or custom themes with minimal setup.

-Step 1: Install `next-themes`
+## Step 1: Install `next-themes`

 Run the following command in your Next.js project directory to install `next-themes`: